What if God is reminding us through the magnificent beauty of a total solar eclipse that He’s here, watching over all of human kind?

 Share Your Eclipse Story

 Did you get to experience the Great American Total Solar Eclipse?
 What was it like?
 Where did you see it?
-Share your story!
+And what do you think of this idea of purpose vs coincidence?
+Share your thoughts and experiences below!